 - **Cool completely:** Resist the urge to slice into the bread while it’s still hot.
 Allowing it to cool completely will prevent a gummy texture.

-Storing Your Christmas Bread
+Storing Your Winter holiday Bread

 - **Room Temperature:** Wrap the cooled bread tightly in plastic wrap or store it in an airtight container.
 It will stay fresh for 2-3 days.